 That said, working for a startup isn’t as straightforward as filling a position at an established company.
 As Close explains, startups are wild and unpredictable — you have to be ready to roll with the punches, take risks, and work collaboratively to solve the countless problems that are bound to materialize as you help build a new company from the ground up.

 Launch Your Own Business

 Another option is to launch your own tech-based business.
-With a degree in IT or computer science, you should have all the skills you need to work as a freelancer in the tech world.
+With a degree in IT or computer science, you should have all the skills necessary to work as a freelancer in the tech world.
 For example, you could work as a freelance IT consultant to help businesses use technology to overcome business problems and reach their goals.
 Some other great freelance ideas to consider include software development, web development, or marketing.

-If you’re looking to launch a small business rather than a freelancing career, consider building an app, website, or software product that solves a specific pain-point for consumers or business owners.
+If you’re looking to launch a small business rather than a freelancing career, consider building an app, website, or software product that solves a specific pain point for consumers or business owners.
 There are numerous ways to generate income this way.
 Get creative and see what kinds of ideas you come up with — you might invent the next big tech company!

 Consider Unique Career Paths

 Want to work at the forefront of innovation?
 Consider pursuing a tech career in an emerging industry like artificial intelligence (AI) or virtual reality (VR).
 AI has the potential to automate simple tasks, streamline business processes, and maximize the value of data.
 For example, eCommerce business owners can use AI to personalize promotional offers based on customer data and shopping habits.